drupol/master-thesis/src/thesis/2-reproducibility.typ

 software and its pre-built dependencies to various systems.
-However, they do not include the C library, leading to potential compatibility issues on newer or older systems, depending on the version on which the software was originally built #cite(<9403875>, form: "normal", supplement: [p.
-11]).
+However, they do not include the C library, leading to potential compatibility issues on newer or older systems, depending on the version on which the software was originally built #cite(<9403875>, form: "normal", supplement: [Appendix A.B.2)]).
 Furthermore, while these tools represent a step in the right direction, they introduce their own set of challenges, such as a lack of standardisation among them, limited adoption, and insufficient support from major distributions.

 There are also package managers such as `Nix` and `Guix` that tackle the issue by being independent and universal.
 These can be installed and used on GNU/Linux operating systems, with Nix additionally supporting macOS and FreeBSD.
-These package managers offer a method to build and install packages within a sandboxed environment, thereby isolating them from the rest of the system during build time #cite(<9403875>, form: "normal", supplement: [p.
-11]).
+These package managers offer a method to build and install packages within a sandboxed environment, thereby isolating them from the rest of the system during build time #cite(<9403875>, form: "normal", supplement: [Appendix A.B.3)]).
 This approach significantly enhances reproducibility.
 We will explore these package managers further in @chapter4.

 ==== Version Information